wavemaker/docs/learn/docusign/index.md

 ![](../assets/Screenshot-2018-12-15-at-2.46.45-PM.png)

-the above steps done your Docusign prefab integration is complete.
+With the above steps done your Docusign prefab integration is complete.
 Now clicking on the E-sign link will invoke a Docusign dialogue and the your document will appear in the dialogue.
 Click continue to start the e-signing process.
 Click on the e-signing options from the left menu and e-sign the document.
 Then click finish button in the popup to complete the process.

 ![](../assets/Screenshot-2018-12-15-at-1.22.23-PM.png)